 The Department of State (DOS) views divorce as a private civil matter to be addressed by a civilian court.
 When the separation becomes difficult, including physical harm and non-physical harm, harassment and emotional abuse, the spouse is left with “a sense of loss and powerlessness.”
-The Family Liaison Office (FLO) provides somewhat ad hoc advice, most often referring spouses at risk to AAFSW.
+The Global Community Liaison Office (GCLO) provides somewhat ad hoc advice, most often referring spouses at risk to AAFSW.
 DOS does not provide access to free legal assistance services, and has no legal assistance offices to visit.

 Over the past two years, as the Spouse in Transition Chair, I have heard and witnessed too many men and women going through unfair and undeserved hardship.
 “We were married over two decades.
 While we were posted overseas my husband met another woman and decided to leave me.
 For over a year I tried mediation, counseling and hoping for the affair to stop.
 None of the above worked so I decided to leave post, hoping he would come back to me and our daughter.
 Unfortunately, he filed for divorce in the country of my residence.
 Knowing my difficult financial situation, he pushed me to sign the papers.”